SarahOgutu/Survival-Machine-learning-models/README.md

 Ogutu, S., Mohammed, M., & Mwambi, H. (2024).
 Cytokine profiles as predictors of HIV incidence using machine learning survival models and statistical interpretable techniques.
 Scientific Reports, 14(1), 1-23
 ## Code Description
-The R markdown file is provided, and they give a point-by-point step of how the analysis was achieved.
+The R markdown file is provided, and it gives a point-by-point step of how the analysis was achieved.